nitrodzen/PYS/README.md

 - CMake
 - dlib (for your version of python, if you observes an errors, find correct whl dlib file)
 - pip install face_recognition Pillow

+---------HTML2PNG---------
+This code is a Python script for processing HTML files and converting them into PNG images using the Selenium, PyMuPDF, and Chrome WebDriver libraries.

+The script performs the following steps:

+- Specify the necessary directories:
+    +input_directory for input HTML files,
+    +output_directory for saving PNG images,
+    +and processed_directory for moving processed files.
+- Check if the specified directories exist, and create them if needed.
+- Define the path to the Chrome WebDriver (driver_path).
+If not specified, the script uses the WebDriver available in the system.
+- Create the process_html_to_png function, which processes HTML files in the specified directory.
+-For each file:
+    +Create an instance of the Chrome WebDriver with the specified options, including the "headless" mode.
+    +Open the HTML file in the browser.
+    +Set parameters for saving the page as a PDF.
+    +Execute the Page.printToPDF command to save the page as a PDF.
+    +Decode the PDF content from base64 and save it to a temporary PDF file.
+    +Open the temporary PDF file using PyMuPDF, extract the first page, and convert it to a PNG image.
+    +Delete the temporary PDF file.
+    +Move all files from the input_directory to a subdirectory with the current date and time in the processed_directory.
+    +Print the path of the saved PNG image.
+-Wait for 1 minute before the next check.
+If the user interrupts the script (by pressing Ctrl+C), print a message indicating that the image processing has been stopped.